Operation Mosaic: G1, the first test

 The results of the test were mixed.
 The yield was between 15 and 20 ktTNT, as had been anticipated, although the mushroom cloud rose to 21000 ft instead of 14000 ft as predicted.
 Valuable data was obtained.
-The implosion system had performed flawlessly, but the boosting effect of the lithium deuteride had been negligible; the process had not been fully understood.
+The implosion system had performed flawlessly, but the boosting effect of the small quantity of lithium deuteride had been negligible.
 HMS Diana, about 6 mi from ground zero, was quickly decontaminated, and sailed for Singapore on 18 May.
 The fallout cloud initially moved out to sea as predicted, but then reversed direction and drifted across northern Australia.
 Tests on the aircraft at Onslow had detected signs of radioactive contamination from G1, indicating that some fallout had been blown over the mainland.